kmcrawford/tic-tac-toe/README.md

 ### 4. Adjustable Difficulty

 To make the game more enjoyable for players of all skill levels, we added a difficulty slider that allows users to adjust the difficulty of the game.
 The slider controls the probability of the computer making a random move instead of the optimal one.
-The higher the slider value, the easier the game will be, as the computer will make more random moves.
+The lower the slider value, the easier the game will be, as the computer will make more random moves.

 ### 5. Game End Visual Effects